How OptyTrades works

 | Institutional Ownership | High institutional ownership leads to more predictable price behavior and better liquidity. |

-Tier 2 results are presented as an Options Grade from A+ to F. The Wheel Score tells you how good the stock is for the Wheel, and the Options Grade tells you how good the trade is right now.
+Tier 2 results are presented as an Options Grade from A+ to F. The Quality Score tells you how good the stock is for the Wheel, and the Options Grade tells you how good the trade is right now.

-05Entry signals
+06Entry signals

 - Momentum (RSI) -- identifies overbought or oversold conditions